alaskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Sealing and Expunging Criminal Records in Alaska

 Alaska’s sealing and expungement laws are limited.
 The law has no provisions to remove or destroy adult criminal records where the defendant was convicted, as seen in some US states.
 However, non-conviction records, although confidential, may be sealed.
 No state court or agency can seal a non-conviction record unless under the specific circumstances established in Alaska Stat. § 12.62.180(b).
 Neither can the court disclose any sealed information unless permitted by law.
 Alaska courts offer certain offenders the option of setting aside their convictions.
 An order to set aside a conviction does not destroy a criminal record like an expungement.
 Ordinarily, juvenile criminal records are confidential and inaccessible to the public.
-When asked, anyone with a sealed record can deny the record’s existence.

 The Difference Between Sealing and Expunging Criminal Records

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any federal, state or local agency, such websites may simplify the search process as they are not limited by geographic location.
+In addition, third-party sites typically have search engines that can be used for filtering specific or multiple record(s).
+To use third-party or government websites, interested parties may need to provide:

 • The name of the person involved in the record, unless said person is a juvenile

 • The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+This includes information such as the city, county, or state that the person resides in or was accused in

-Third-party sites are independent of government sources, and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary.
+However, third-party sites are independent of government sources and are not sponsored by these government agencies.
+Because of this, record availability cannot be guaranteed.

 How to Seal a Criminal Record in Alaska